byhbt/thanh/_posts/2020-02-15-how-to-fix-samesite-cookie-shopify-app.md

 ### 1. What is **samesite** cookie and how to see it?

-Actually the docs of Google is quite long [https://web.dev/samesite-cookies-explained/](SameSite cookies explained)
+The docs of Google is quite long [https://web.dev/samesite-cookies-explained/](SameSite cookies explained)

 I prefer the video first, then back to read the docs of Google